vflopes/git-changelog/README.md

 3. Run the executable with `-i` option, example: `./git-changelog-linux-x64 -i`
 4. Now you have the `git changelog` command

+If you have a problem when executing the file on Linux/MacOS do a `chmod +x git-changelog-YOUROS/ARCH` before executing it.

 -----------------------------

 ### Customization